-After months of lobbying and collaboration, the US Department of Justice finally agreed to review and evaluate the 1921 Tulsa Race Massacre.
+TULSA, Okla. — After months of lobbying and collaboration, the US Department of Justice agreed to review and evaluate the 1921 Tulsa Race Massacre.

-Damario Solomon-Simmons led the efforts to make this happen.
-He is an attorney representing the living victims and other descendants of the massacre.
-He says this is a big step in achieving their goals, like uncovering more answers.
+Attorney Damario Solomon-Simmons led the efforts to make this happen.
+He represents the living victims and other descendants of the massacre.
+He said this is a big step in achieving their goals, like uncovering more answers.

 “We only know about 10% of what actually happened.
 Who actually participated,” Solomon-Simmons said “Those are things, we don’t have the capacity as private attorneys to get some of that information that we hope the federal government can help fill in some of those gaps.”